henrysky/astroNN/README.rst

 Getting Started
 =================

-astroNN is a python package to do various kinds of neural networks with targeted application in astronomy.
-The working principle is using Keras as model and training rapid prototyping, but at the same time take advantage of Tensorflow's flexibility.
+astroNN is a python package to do various kinds of neural networks with targeted application in astronomy by using Keras as model and training prototyping, but at the same time take advantage of Tensorflow's flexibility.

-For non-astronomy applications, astroNN contains custom loss functions and layers which are compatible with Keras.
+For non-astronomy applications, astroNN contains custom loss functions and layers which are compatible with Tensorflow or Keras with Tensorflow backend.
 The custom loss functions mostly designed to deal with incomplete labels. astroNN contains demo for implementing Bayesian Neural Net with Dropout Variational Inference in which you can get reasonable uncertainty estimation and other neural nets.

-For astronomy applications, astroNN contains some tools to deal with APOGEE and Gaia data. astroNN is mainly designed to apply neural nets on APOGEE spectra analysis and predicting absolute magnitude from spectra using data from Gaia parallax with reasonable uncertainty from Bayesian Neural Net.
+For astronomy applications, astroNN contains some tools to deal with APOGEE, Gaia and LAMOST data. astroNN is mainly designed to apply neural nets on APOGEE spectra analysis and predicting luminosity from spectra using data from Gaia parallax with reasonable uncertainty from Bayesian Neural Net.
 Generally, astroNN can handle 2D and 2D colored images too.
-Currently astroNN is a python package being developed by the main author to facilitate his research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and Gaia satellite data.
+Currently astroNN is a python package being developed by the main author to facilitate his research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE, Gaia and LAMOST data.

 For learning purpose, astroNN includes a deep learning toy dataset for astronomer - `Galaxy10 Dataset`_.